The Chromatic Lagrangian: Wavefunctions and Open Gromov-Witten Conjectures: Introduction

 Very similar constructions were considered from related physical perspectives in prior works.
 In \cite{CEHRV} and \cite{DGGo} the authors consider an M5-brane on $S^3\times L,$ where $L$ is a Lagrangian submanifold of a compactifying space.
 (Those authors call this Lagrangian $M$.)
 They describe the partition function of the effective 3d theory on $S^3$ as a quantum-mechanical state.
 The M-theory set-up expresses this partition function as an integer combination of dilogarithms.
 The partition function can also be computed by reduction to $L$.
 It is a general property of quantum field theory that the path integral on a manifold with boundary always defines a state in the Hilbert space defined by the boundary.
 In the present case, the boundary Hilbert space is a quantization of the space of flat $\mathrm{U}(1)$ connections on the genus-$g$ Legendrian boundary surface $S_\Gamma$ {(or a torsor over such --- see Section \ref{sec:cpgafm})}.
 The wavefunction $\Psi$ should be understood as the wavefunction of this quantum state.

 On top of all this, many of the results of this paper have also appeared in important previous works, to which we owe a debt of gratitude.
 In \cite{CCV} and \cite{CEHRV}, the authors studied the behavior of these wavefunctions under symplectic transformations, although not via cluster theory and without relating the results to Gromov-Witten invariants.
 The papers \cite{DGGo} and \cite{DGGu} overlap with the present paper, as well as \cite{CEHRV}, in considering Lagrangian double covers branched over tangles, and studied the corresponding Lagrangian moduli space.
 The paper \cite{KS} studied quiver representations and preservation of integrality under changes of framings, providing many of the key formulas that we use.
 The idea of quantizing mirror curves goes back to \cite{ADKMV} and has been integral to the spectral approach of \cite{GHM}, applications to knot polynomials in \cite{GS}, and difference equations for partition functions in \cite{T,NT}.
-Finally, open Gromov-Witten conjectures appeared previously in \cite{TZ} and \cite{Za}, as well as in \cite{ES}.
+Finally, the relation of wavefunctions to open Gromov-Witten invariants appeared previously in \cite{TZ}, as well as in \cite{ES}, though these references did not explore the interaction with cluster theory.
+(The paper \cite{Za} outlined the strategy employed in the present paper, but without details.)
 Further citations are made in the text.